awsdocs/amazon-athena-user-guide/doc_source/engine-versions-reference-0003.md

 **Cause**: Because ISO 8601 dates were not checked for overflow in Athena engine version 2, some dates produced a negative timestamp\.
 Athena engine version 3 checks for this overflow and throws an exception\.

 **Suggested Solution**: Make sure the timestamp is within range\.

-#### Timestamp overflow for int96 Parquet format<a name="engine-versions-reference-0003-timestamp-overflow-for-int96-parquet-format"></a>

-**Error message**: Invalid timeOfDayNanos

-**Cause**: A timestamp overflow for the `int96` Parquet format\.

-**Suggested solution**: Identify the specific files that have the issue\.
-Then generate the data file again with an up\-to\-date, well known Parquet library, or use Athena CTAS\.
-If the issue persists, contact Athena support and let us know how the data files are generated\.

-#### Casting from TimestampTZ to Timestamp is not supported<a name="engine-versions-reference-0003-timestamp-casting"></a>

-**Error message**: Casting a Timestamp with Time Zone to Timestamp is not supported\.

-**Suggested solution**: Any explicit or implicit cast from TimestampTZ to Timestamp throws the exception\.
-If possible, remove the cast and use a different data type\.

-#### Precision mismatch in Timestamp columns causes serialization error<a name="engine-versions-reference-0003-timestamp-precision-serialization-error"></a>

-**Error message**: SERIALIZATION\_ERROR: Could not serialize column '*COLUMNZ*' of type 'timestamp\(3\)' at position *X*:*Y*

-*COLUMNZ* is the output name of the column that causes the issue\.
-The numbers *X*:*Y* indicate the position of the column in the output\.

-**Cause**: Athena engine version 3 checks to make sure that the precision of timestamps in the data is the same as the precision specified for the column data type in the table specification\.
-Currently, this precision is always 3\.
-If the data has a precision greater than this, queries fail with the error noted\.

-**Suggested solution**: Check your data to make sure that your timestamps have millisecond precision\.

-#### Timestamp values with precision greater than 3 are rounded<a name="engine-versions-reference-0003-timestamp-values-rounded"></a>

-**Error message**: There is no error message, but values that were trimmed in Athena engine version 2 are rounded in Athena engine version 3\.

-**Suggested solution**: Exercise care when using `Timestamp` values with a precision greater than 3\.

 #### Implicit type conversion from Timestamp type to the Int or BigInt type is not supported<a name="engine-versions-reference-0003-timestamp-type-conversion"></a>